kpzerg/spongebot/README.md

 The server and client are set up to be run on one machine (they contact each other through sockets over loopback), but this could be changed by adjusting the `hostname` parameters at the top of each `bot.js` file.

 At this time, additional features are being implemented for the specific place this is being used, but a generic version (with only the sPonGeBoB feature) is available on the branch spongebot_pure.

+## development

+There is a script on the aws server hosting this that automatically applies changes to master to the live version of the bot, so DO NOT push to master without running on a testing server first.